mohammadshaficodes/SauceDemoTestYouLend/README.md

 **The file structure is as follows:**

+- The feature file is in the integration folder, with the corresponding step definitions located in the identically named folder
 - Page object files are in the pageObjects folder
 - Validations are in the validations folder
 - User data is kept in testUser.json, in the fixtures folder